apache/echarts-doc/en/option/component/data-zoom.md

     Using [dataZoom.xAxisIndex](~dataZoom.xAxisIndex) or [dataZoom.yAxisIndex](~dataZoom.yAxisIndex) or [dataZoom.radiusAxisIndex](~dataZoom.radiusAxisIndex) or [dataZoom.angleAxisIndex](~dataZoom.angleAxisIndex) to assign a axis or  some axis which should be controlled by `dataZoom` .

-+ `dataZoom` component can **exist in multiple**，which could all control at the same time.
++ `dataZoom` component can **exist in multiple**, which could all control at the same time.
 The components which control the same data axis would automatically link to take effect.

 + the operational principle of `dataZoom` is to achieve the effect of `screen data zooming` through `data filtering`.

-    The result varies as the data filtering mode changes，reference：[dataZoom.filterMode](~dataZoom.filterMode)。
+    The result varies as the data filtering mode changes, reference：[dataZoom.filterMode](~dataZoom.filterMode)。

 + There are 2 kinds of valid setting about the range of data window in `dataZoom` at present：